 Work closely (physically and metaphorically) - If sales and marketing are located next to each other it will nurture collaboration and result in more frequent interaction resulting in more action and less email tennis.
 This also encourages the sharing of ideas and opening up about issues.

 Relate company goals with department goals - When the marketing and sales department realise their goals are, in effect, working towards a mutual company goal then they will realise that analysing revenue and production is a collective pursuit.

 Communication and Accountability

 This is the glue that bonds alignment.
-Having regular forms of communication, focussed on the goals set out above will help alignment become cemented in company culture.
+Having regular forms of communication, and focusing on the goals set out above will help alignment become cemented in company culture.
 This means weekly meetings where both feedback and lead scoring are outlined.

 By collectively demonstrating the relevant success or failure of strategies, better ones can be employed, improving the process for both departments and pushing them toward the company goal of higher conversion, better retention, more customers and increased revenue.

-And where there is regular meetings there is inevitably accountability:
+And where there are regular meetings there is inevitably accountability: